 Location: Underway to Grenada

-So it is my day to be skipper and it seems it will be a beautiful day.
+So it is my day to be a skipper, and it seems it will be a beautiful day.
 We started out the day in Lee bay off the coast of Montserrat.
 Montserrat is one of the only islands to have an active Volcano on it.
-I was pretty excited to be sailing away because we would get a view of the south side of the island (restricted side we couldn’t go to) not to mention the smell that we would receive downwind.
-Started the day off with a poem that I’m told wouldn’t be blog appropriate.
+I was pretty excited to be sailing away because we would get a view of the south side of the island (restricted side we couldn’t go to), not to mention the smell that we would receive downwind.
+I started the day off with a poem that I’m told wouldn’t be blog-appropriate.
 I’ll just say it had some humorous lines that had to do with our first written assignment (how the introduction of Viagra affects species used in traditional Chinese medicine.
-We departed from Montserrat with the greatest of ease ready for the upcoming passage (40+ hours of continuous sailing).
+We departed from Montserrat with the greatest of ease, ready for the upcoming passage (40+ hours of continuous sailing).
 I’m really impressed by how everyone is working together to more efficiently set up sails and be underway quickly.
-One thing you should know about being underway, its like riding one of those pendulum rides non-stop while trying to move around, cook, sleep eat, etc (getting used to the bathroom is a treat).
-Its been challenging getting used to the feeling and a few have discovered the best place to be is mid-ship (if sensitive to the motion of the ocean).
+One thing you should know about being underway, it’s like riding one of those pendulum rides non-stop while trying to move around, cook, sleep, eat, etc. (getting used to the bathroom is a treat).
+Its been challenging getting used to the feeling, and a few have discovered the best place to be is mid-ship (if sensitive to the motion of the ocean).
 I seem to be immune to the sickness of the sea (Thank Poseidon).
-We sailed through most of the day with decent wind but there was a good period where we were downwind from a distant island.
-This island intercepted most of our wind leaving us floating about in the ocean for a couple of hours.
-We utilized this time for dinner (all of breakfast lunch and dinner was delicious, thank you Ryan and Shanley).
-We sailed through the day and into the night with only the 3 to 4 foot swells and the occasional brown Boobie or school of flying fish.
+We sailed through most of the day with the decent wind, but there was a good period where we were downwind from a distant island.
+This island intercepted most of our wind, leaving us floating about in the ocean for a couple of hours.
+We utilized this time for dinner (all of the breakfast, lunch, and dinner was delicious, thank you, Ryan and Shanley).
+We sailed through the day and into the night with only the 3 to 4-foot swells and the occasional brown Boobie or school of flying fish.
 The night was truly a sight to behold.
-Such a clear sky and the stars were so bright (due to lack of moon til 3am).
-I took this opportunity to learn some constellations and then shortly after hit the hay, another successful day.
+Such a clear sky, and the stars were so bright (due to lack of moon till 3 am).
+I took this opportunity to learn some constellations and then shortly after hitting the hay, another successful day.